seedcase-project/seedcase-website/community/sharing/conference-rse23.md

   simplicity and secure design are your allies in the world of containerized computing.

-- Scikit-Learn: scikit-learn is a Python library offers a wealth of data analysis and machine learning tools, but one standout feature is its automated feature selection capability.
-When diving into complex datasets, it's often challenging to pinpoint which variables are truly influential for making accurate predictions.
-Scikit-learn simplifies this process by automatically identifying and selecting the most relevant features, eliminating noise, and enhancing the precision of your research models.
+- [scikit-Learn](https://scikit-learn.org/stable/): scikit-learn is a Python library offers a wealth of data analysis and machine learning tools, but one standout feature is its automated feature selection capability.
+When diving into complex datasets, it's often challenging to pinpoint which variables are truly influential for making accurate predictions. scikit-learn simplifies this process by automatically identifying and selecting the most relevant features, eliminating noise, and enhancing the precision of your research models.
 This feature is a game-changer for researchers,